mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

 	- create blog post repository facility
 	- create views that generate a result HTML that is delivered back to the caller

-During those points we will cover many things like how to properly test using mocks, how to use i18n abd cl-who, how to convert Markdown to HTML and other things.
+During those points we will cover many things like how to properly test using mocks, how to use i18n and cl-who, how to convert Markdown to HTML and other things.

 ### <a name="project_setup"></a>Project setup